-02. God's 'word' to us
+03. God's 'word' to us

-God cannot be identified with anything of which we have immediate experience.
-This is not to say that God does not communicate with us, nor are we saying that we do not experience God.
-We do experience God, but only insofar as God is expressed and revealed in a limited way in everything that exists.
-Creation may be compared to the colour in a stained glass window.
-We would not see the colour if there were no light, but without the stained glass the light itself would be invisible.
-It is seen only insofar as it is picked up by and expressed in the stained glass.
-In Paul's words: God is 'understood and seen through the things that God has made' (Romans 1:20).

-It is the universal presence of God that explains the inter-connection of all things.
-It is God who is creating everything that is, bringing it into existence moment by moment, energising everything and binding everything into a single universe through mutual love-attraction.
-We might speak of the gravity of grace drawing us into communion with God, and so into communion with everything.

-When we experience movements of thought and feeling that engage our yearning for communion with God, the One for whom we long, the One who is the source of all that is, it is important to realise that it is our own thoughts and our own feelings that we directly experience.
-We experience God as the one who communicates with us in and through them.
-When we experience people and events around us that speak to us of God and engage our yearning for communion with God, it is important to realise that it is actual, limited people and events that we directly experience.
-We experience God as revealed to us in them, as the one who attracts us through them.
-When we read the words of the Bible written by the actual historical people who were inspired by God's Spirit, it is important to realise that it is their limited words that we directly experience.
-We experience God as the one inspiring their words.
+NGC 1672: Barred Spiral Galaxy from Hubble

+Image Credit: Hubble Legacy Archive, NASA, ESA; Processing & Copyright: Domingo Pestana & Raul Villaverde

+Chagall St Stephan, Mainz

+- We experience God as communicating with us in and through our feelings. - We experience God as revealed to us in people and events.
+God is attracting us through them. - We experience God as inspiring us through the faithtradition that we know, including the words of the Bible.

 The inner movements and the outer realities engage our yearning for God because they disclose something of the truth, reveal something of the beauty, and participate in something of the goodness of God; but while they participate in God they are not to be identified with God.

 'God' is the name we give to the One whom we want to know and whom we come to know in part whenever we know anything.

-'God' is the name we give to the One with whom we want to be-in-love, and whom we enjoy in part whenever we are in communion with anything.
+'God' is the name we give to the One with whom we want to be-inlove, and whom we enjoy in part whenever we are in communion with anything.

 But God always transcends any knowledge or communion we have.
-What we come directly and immediately to know and love is a world that is made intelligible and lovable by God, and a self that yearns to know and to be in communion with this God.
-However, since both the world and the self exist by participating in the being of God, it is God whom we come to know and love in all these experiences.
+What we come directly and immediately to know and love is a world that is made intelligible and loveable by God, and a self that yearns to know and to be in communion with this God.

+Since both the world and the self exist by participating in the being of God, it is God whom we come to know and love in all these experiences.